 - Rule of Thumb if you have difficulty hearing normal conversation at a distance of approximately 2 metres using normal speech levels, then hearing protection should be worn. - If you are in doubt or feel uncomfortable about the noise level that you are working in, ask your line manager/supervisor.
-It is in your own interests to ask for and use ear protection. - Follow legal requirements: 80-85db(A), you are provided with hearing protections; 85dB(A) or above, you must wear hearing protection. - Ensure that the ear protection is effective and fits correctly. - Correct ear protection does not include any type of headphones.
-The ear protection must be in compliance with EN352 Hearing Protection Standard. - It is hazardous to your hearing to listen to music through headphones while noisy machinery is operating as the music will be turned up louder than normal and may damage your hearing. - Noise assessments have been conducted in all work areas and those within and above the legal limits are provided with notices for hearing protection. - There is a noise meter available in the HSQE Manager's office that can be used at anytime there is a question of noise levels.
+It is in your own interests to ask for and use ear protection. - Follow legal requirements: 80-85db(A), you are provided with hearing protections; 85dB(A) or above, you must wear hearing protection. - Ensure that the ear protection is effective and fits correctly. - Noise assessments have been conducted in all work areas and those within and above the legal limits are provided with notices for hearing protection. - There is a noise meter available in the HSQE Manager's office that can be used at anytime there is a question of noise levels.